kjx98/golib/avl/README.md

 A generic Go AVL tree implementation, derived from [Eric Biggers' C code][1], in the spirt of [the runtime library's containers][2].
-Replace cmpFunc with Itemer interface, slower 10% than cmpFunc
+Replace cmpFunc with Itemer interface, slower about 15% than cmpFunc

 Features: